 Amendments to MARPOL Annexes I and IV concerning the exemption of UNSP barges from survey and certification requirements

-The MEPC adopted amendments to draft amendments to MARPOL Annexes I and IV concerning the exemption of UNSP barges from survey and certification requirements.
+The MEPC adopted amendments to MARPOL Annexes I and IV concerning the exemption of UNSP barges from survey and certification requirements.

 The amendment specifies that the Administration may exempt a UNSP barge from the annual survey and certification requirements, for a period not exceeding 5 years provided that the UNSP barge has undergone a survey to confirm that certain conditions are met.

 The amendments also provide the form for the International Oil Pollution Exemption Certificate for Unmanned Non-self-propelled Barges.
-The MEPC is also expected to approve a related circular on guidelines for exemption of UNSP barges.
+The MEPC also approved a related circular on guidelines for exemption of UNSP barges.

 The amendments were approved at MEPC 75, see https://www.imo.org/en/MediaCentre/MeetingSummaries/Pages/MEPC-75th-session.aspx.